amalumian/www.malumian.dev/_posts/2024-06-14-graduation.md

 image: /assets/images/posts/2024-06-14-graduation/justice-for-all.webp
 image-alt: Al Pacino as Arthur Kirkland in And Justice for All (1979) is being forcefully restrained by a police officer in a courtroom, his face showing intense emotion.
 The background is filled with blurred spectators, capturing the chaotic and dramatic atmosphere of the scene.
 image-figcaption: And Justice for All (1979)
-description: This post is a story about life is life.
+description: This post is a story about &quot;life is life&quot;.
 People make mistakes, and there is nothing wrong with that.
 But admitting a mistake is a different matter.
 In this post, Arthur Malumian tells his story about making a mistake.
 ---

 I finally got my bachelor's degree in law.
 I can't even believe it.
 It seems that I had just entered the university, dreaming of a career as a civil lawyer, but the time passed so quickly and so much has changed in 4 years of study.